kuchnast/AO_2DBinPacking/CONTRIBUTING.md

-#Contributing guide
+# Contributing guide
-### Main information if you would like to help in this project
+### Main informations if you would like to help in this project

 ### 1. Fork
 > git clone **<FORK_GIT_REPO_PATH>**